leftlogic/ffconf/src/details/index.md

 ## Lunch with future friends

-If you are coming to FFConf for the first time, travelling alone or just want to meet new people, we have tables reserved at [Alcampo Lounge](https://goo.gl/maps/LjgEszGnouR53Hqq5) or vegan food at [Worlds End](https://g.page/worldsend_btn?share) for our Lunch with Future Friends.
+If you are coming to FFConf for the first time, travelling alone or just want to meet new people, we have tables reserved at [Alcampo Lounge](https://goo.gl/maps/LjgEszGnouR53Hqq5) or mexican food at [New Unity](https://www.newunity.pub/) for our Lunch with Future Friends.

 ## Reduce, reuse, recycle